jjkoh95/instastalk/README.md

 - Running after the first time will check the directory and download **NEW** posts.

 ## How to run
-- Simply download instastalk.py and run with instagram user id.
+- Simply download folder app and run python app.py
-- Then enter login credentials (for private profiles and stories)
+- Then enter login credentials
-- Eg. run the following line on terminal "python 3-instastalk.py google"
+- The program will save your cookies in database so that you don't have to re-enter your credentials everytime
+- Note that the program doesn't work without login as I'm still trying to understand what is the deal with x-instagram-gis

 ## Legal issue
 - Note that this is solely a project I made to download all my waifu photos and as a python practice.
 I do not intend to go against any rules and regulations of instagram.
 Use at your own risk.

-## Side Note
-- The code is badly formatted because I intend to fully utilise the previous version I wrote earlier
-- Will refactor once I get the time to do it